keremalagoz/pdf-chatbot/README.md

 ### 🛠️ How It Works

+1. The user starts a new chat session or selects an existing one.
-1. The user uploads one or more PDF files.
+2. For the selected session, the user uploads one or more PDF files and clicks "Process."
-2. The application extracts text from the PDFs and splits it into smaller chunks.
+3. The application extracts text from the PDFs and splits it into smaller chunks.
+These chunks are stored for both RAG and answering general questions.
-3. These text chunks are converted into vector embeddings using a local `sentence-transformers` model.
+4. These text chunks are converted into vector embeddings using Google's embedding model.
-4. These vectors are stored in a FAISS vector store for efficient similarity searches.
+5. These vectors are stored in a FAISS vector store, specific to the active session, for efficient similarity searches.
-5. When the user asks a question:
+6. When the user asks a question:
+    *   **If it's a General Question:** If the user's query contains general phrasing (e.g., "What is this PDF about?"), a portion of the stored text chunks and a special prompt template for structured output (summary or sample questions) are used to send a request to the Google Gemini LLM.
+The response is parsed using PydanticOutputParser and presented to the user.
-    *   The text chunks most similar to the question's vector (relevant context) are retrieved from the vector store.
-    *   This context and the user's question are formatted using a custom prompt template designed to guide the LLM to use only the provided information.
-    *   The formatted prompt is sent to the selected LLM via OpenRouter.
+    *   **If it's a Specific Question (RAG):** The text chunks most similar to the question's vector (relevant context) are retrieved from the FAISS vector store.
+This context and the user's question are formatted using a constrained RAG prompt template that guides the LLM to use only the provided information.
+The formatted prompt is sent to the Google Gemini LLM, and the response is displayed.
-    *   The response from the LLM is displayed to the user.
-6. Separate chat sessions are maintained and managed for each set of PDFs (or each new chat initiated).
+7. Each chat session maintains its own PDF information, vector store, and chat history separately.

 ---